-Grants of up to $10,000 are available to cover costs associated with accessing and working with large data sources, which are necessary to carry out data-intensive research projects.
-This program is expected to bring together researchers from different disciplines to work on projects through a shared trainee at a Master’s, Doctoral, or Postdoctoral level.
+The Data Sciences Institute (DSI) will provide grants of up to $10,000 to cover costs associated with accessing and working with large data sources that are necessary to carry out data-intensive research projects.
+Projects should bring together researchers from different disciplines to work on projects through a shared trainee or trainees at a Master’s, Doctoral, or Postdoctoral level.

 The purpose of these grants is to improve data accessibility for DSI researchers and to foster research by mitigating the high cost of access to data sets.
 The DSI believes that equitable access to resources is crucial for creating a diverse and inclusive environment, and equity will be considered when reviewing all applications.

-The DSI Data Access Grant is intended to cover the costs of accessing data.
-Usually, the main cost to be covered is a data access fee, but it could also include costs such as data transfer.
-This grant cannot fund personnel costs.
+DSI Data Access Grants are intended to cover the costs of accessing data.
+Typically, the main cost to be covered is a data access fee, but applications can also include costs such as data transfer.
+This grant cannot fund project personnel costs.
+In cases where personnel costs are included within the standard services of a data provider, these costs must be carefully and fully justified.

-The proposal and budget should detail the project costs and what data will be paid for by the DSI Data Access Grant.
-This should include a description of the costs necessary for data access, that is, the costs reimbursed that will make the difference between being able to gain access to the data for an existing research project or not.
+The Research Proposal Description and Budget Outline should detail requested project costs and what data will be paid for by the DSI Data Access Grant.
+This should include a description of the costs necessary for data access—that is, the costs reimbursed that will make the difference between being able to gain access to the data for an existing research project or not.

-If relevant, please mention how the data access will address equity, diversity and inclusion.
+If relevant, please mention how gaining data access for your Project will address equity, diversity, and inclusion in your Research Proposal Description.

 Researchers that receive Data Access Grants are required to fulfill the reporting obligations listed below: